Tilt table test

-- Have you lie flat on a table that has a footboard and place straps around you to hold you in place.
+- Has you lie flat on a table that has a footboard and places straps around you to hold you in place.

 During a tilt table test

-- You'll start by lying flat on your back on the motorized table for about five minutes.
+- You lie flat on your back on the motorized table for about five minutes.

-- You'll be moved to a nearly vertical position, where you'll remain from five to 45 minutes, depending on the reason for the test.
-While vertical, you'll be asked to remain as still as possible but to report signs and symptoms such as nausea, sweating, lightheadedness or irregular heartbeats.
+- You're then moved to a nearly vertical position, where you'll remain from 5 to 45 minutes, depending on the reason for the test.
+While in this position, stay as still as possible and report signs and symptoms such as nausea, sweating, lightheadedness or irregular heartbeats.

-Your heart rate and blood pressure will be monitored in each position to evaluate your body's cardiovascular response to the change in position.
+Your heart rate and blood pressure will be monitored in each position to evaluate your body's response to the change in position.